tsubhadra/groovy/README.md

-Spock test for testing an API using RestAssured + Spock in Groovy Spock test format (Groovy + BDD style: given / when / then).
+Spock test for testing an API using RestAssured + Spock in Groovy

+Spock test format (Groovy + BDD style: given / when / then)

 given: sets up test preconditions (inputs, request body, etc.).

 when: performs the action (GET, POST, etc.).